ced4rtree/daedalus/README.md

 ## This is kind of a mess.
 If you use my dotfiles and find an issue please open an issue or submit a pull request

 ### Includes configuration for lots of different programs.
 The ones currently being maintained are:
- - Polybar
+ - Eww (the bar, not the browser)
- - XMonad
+ - Hyprland
  - Zsh
- - GNU Emacs
+ - Doom Emacs
- - Alacritty
+ - Kitty